Wisdom Teeth Removal

 The complexity and difficulty involved in wisdom teeth removal differs from one case to another.
 It is only a seasoned dentist that can ascertain its complexity, understand the oral anatomy and then identify the procedure that needs to be performed.

-We would like to remind you that there is a certain amount of risk involved in wisdom teeth extraction, but at Clear Choice Dental we have only the highest qualified dentists on our team and all of them are well-trained in minor oral surgery.
+We would like to remind you that there is a certain amount of risk involved in wisdom teeth extraction, but at Clear Choice Dental we have highly qualified dentists on our team and all of them are well-trained in minor oral surgery.